NewtonKoh/tp/docs/UserGuide.md

 Affects `add`, `edit`

 FriendFolio is looking to make the person's phone number and email the unique identifiers in the future.
 This change aims to prevent multiple individuals from sharing the same email or phone number within the system while allowing multiple individuals with the same name to exist.

+***Improved responsiveness of GUI***

+We are aware that excessively long text, like long names, addresses, and remarks etc. might not display fully in a smaller window.
+While you are able to make the window larger to display more text, we seek your patience while we work on improving the responsiveness of our user interface to handle longer inputs.

 --------------------------------------------------------------------------------------------------------------------